Bucket List: Amazing Places to Visit in Shanghai, China

-Aside from mesmerizing at its sight, you can also fly a kite and even jog!
+Aside from being mesmerized by its sight, you can fly a kite and even jog!
 It’s one of the places where locals used to go.
 Wait until the sunset, and this area turns into a romantic one!
 No wonder most Chinese dramas are shot here.

 Visit Zhujlajiao Water Town

 Travel back in time and see this ancient water town ASAP!
-Recreational activities which can be enjoyed at the 1,700 years-old town includes a Gondola ride, and sightseeing historic bridges, ancient homes, and tasting some local delicacies as well!
+Recreational activities that can be enjoyed in the 1,700 years-old towns include a Gondola ride, sightseeing historic bridges, and ancient homes, and tasting local delicacies!